Cansahcab Municipality: Local festivals

 Every year from 14 – 16 September, Cansahcab holds an annual fair or "fiesta del pueblo" during which an impromptu bullfighting ring is set up to host much of the festivities which include a charrería, bullfighting and folkloric dancing.
 On 4 October, a feast is held in honor of St. Francis of Assisi, patron saint of the town.

-Notables
+Notable people

 Notable locals include General Teodosio Canto who was governor of the state of Yucatán from 1882-1886.